chandini-paterson/Agentic-patterns-routing-pattern/README.md

    OR
    Run: `streamlit run app.py` to run the streamlit app with a UI chat interface

+The main.py file will run a collection of queries one after the other, without needing any input from the user.
+The streamlit app will allow the user to add queries and route to the appropriate handler as needed.

 ## Architecture

 The routing pattern classifies incoming queries and routes them to specialized handlers: